neos/team/README.md

-# team
+# Neos Team
-Repository for the Neos Team
+A dummy repository for the Neos Team which allows us to organize team tasks with Github issues.